To hike or not to hike: Turkey's central bank faces crucial test

 “In a country ruled by Erdogan, expecting a monetary policy consistent with the global environment and the reality of inflation is impossible,” said Atilla Yesilada, an economist with New-York based Global Source Partners.

-No matter what Fed does, the central bank will be forced to prioritise growth over fighting inflation, increasing downward risks on the lira, he said.
+No matter what Fed does, the central bank will be forced to prioritize growth over fighting inflation, increasing downward risks on the lira, he said.

 Some analysts say that Basci developed the unorthodox policy of using an interest-rate “corridor” of multiple rates partly as a way to take the heat off the central bank.

-The central bank’s benchmark repo rate, is set at 7.5 percent.
+The central bank’s benchmark repo rate TRINT=ECI, is set at 7.5 percent.
 Some market participants refer to the repo rate derisively as the “politicians’ rate”, as it does not reflect the true cost of borrowing.

-That is better reflected by the weighted average cost of central bank funding, which hovers at around 8.75 percent.
+That is better reflected by the weighted average cost of central bank funding CBTWACF=, which hovers at around 8.75 percent.

 Markets expect that the benchmark repo rate could go as high as 9 percent in coming months.